International School of Zanzibar

 The International School of Zanzibar is a private international school located on the island of Zanzibar, Tanzania.
 As of 2018, the School educated students from over 29 countries, aged from 2 to 19 years, from pre-kindergarten, to Year 13.
 The official language, and language of instruction of the school is English.
 The academic programs are IPC, Cambridge International Lower Secondary, International General Certificate of Secondary Education (IGCSE) and Cambridge International AS/A-Level.
 Established in 1988, in 2018 there were approximately 200 students enrolled in the school.

 The school is located in East Africa, Tanzania, Zanzibar, in the Mazizini area which is 5 minutes from the airport and 10 minutes from Stone Town.

 History

 The International School of Zanzibar was founded by parents from foreign countries as a play area for their children.
 It is a community school catering to both local and foreign families, especially those interested in the Cambridge International curriculum.

 Curriculum

-In principle the International School of Zanzibar follows the British National Curriculum including the administration of IGCSEs and AS/A-Level exams (the school is an accredited Cambridge Examination Centre that also accepts private candidates).
+In principle the International School of Zanzibar follows the National Curriculum for England including the administration of IGCSEs and AS/A-Level exams (the school is an accredited Cambridge Examination Centre that also accepts private candidates).
 Included in the curriculum are English, mathematics, science, history, geography, information technology, Swahili language, French language, music, physical education & swimming.